free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 How do wo know it works though?
 We can right unit tests!

-We can use the `TestBackendBuilder` to build an in-memory representation of a ledger:
+We can use the `TestBackendBuilder` to build an in-memory representation of a ledger.
+You can start by giving a starting balance to the address `me` who is specified as the signer in `new()`.

 ```rust
     let me = Address::from_bech32("addr_test1qrksjmprvgcedgdt6rhg40590vr6exdzdc2hm5wc6pyl9ymkyskmqs55usm57gflrumk9kd63f3ty6r0l2tdfwfm28qs0rurdr").unwrap();